-- (3) Diagnosed Persons and Close Contacts Directions means the Diagnosed Persons and Close Contacts Directions (No. 24) as amended or replaced from time to time; - (4) end of life in relation to a patient: - (a) means a situation where the patient's death is expected within days (including periods of 14 days or longer), or where the patient, with or without existing conditions, is at risk of dying from a sudden acute event; - (b) does not mean a situation where a patient has an advanced, progressive, incurable condition, or general frailty and co-existing conditions, that mean that the patient is expected to die within 12 months (except where the situation also falls within subclause (a)). - (5) Green Zone Country has the same meaning as in the Victorian Border Crossing Permit Directions (No. 18) as amended or replaced from time to time; - (6) hospital means: - (a) a public hospital; - (b) a denominational hospital; - (c) a multi-purpose service; - (d) a private hospital; - (e) a day procedure centre; - (7) operator of a hospital means a person who owns, controls or operates the hospital; - (8) parent, carer or guardian in relation to a patient aged under 18 means an adult in a significant primary caring role, including biological, adoptive, or foster parents, kinship carers, step-parents and legal guardians; - (9) patient of a hospital means a person who requests or is being provided with health, medical or pharmaceutical services by the hospital; - (10) quarantine-free flight means a flight where no passenger on board is required to quarantine as a result of having been outside an Australian Government designated Green Zone Country in the 14 days prior to arrival in Victoria; - (11) Revoked Hospital Visitor Directions means any of the previous Hospital Visitor Directions, as amended or replaced from time to time, which are no longer in force;
+- (3) Diagnosed Persons and Close Contacts Directions means the Diagnosed Persons and Close Contacts Directions (No. 24) as amended or replaced from time to time; - (4) end of life in relation to a patient: - (a) means a situation where the patient's death is expected within days (including periods of 28 days or less), or where the patient, with or without existing conditions, is at risk of dying from a sudden acute event;

+- (b) does not mean a situation where a patient has an advanced, progressive, incurable condition, or general frailty and co-existing conditions, that mean that the patient is expected to die within 12 months (except where the situation also falls within subclause (a));

+- (5) Green Zone Country has the same meaning as in the Victorian Border Crossing Permit Directions (No. 24) as amended or replaced from time to time;

+- (6) hospital means:

+- (a) a public hospital;

+- (b) a denominational hospital;

+- (c) a multi-purpose service;

+- (d) a private hospital;

+- (e) a day procedure centre;

+- (7) nominated person in relation to a patient has the same meaning as in the Mental Health Act 2014;

+- (8) operator of a hospital means a person who owns, controls or operates the hospital;

+- (9) parent, carer or guardian in relation to a patient aged under 18 means an adult in a significant primary caring role, including biological, adoptive, or foster parents, kinship carers, step-parents and legal guardians;

+- (10) patient of a hospital means a person who requests or is being provided with health, medical or pharmaceutical services by the hospital;

+- (11) quarantine-free flight means a flight where no passenger on board is required to quarantine as a result of having been outside an Australian Government designated Green Zone Country in the 14 days prior to arrival in Victoria;

+- (12) Revoked Hospital Visitor Directions means any of the previous Hospital Visitor Directions, as amended or replaced from time to time, which are no longer in force;

-- (12) Surveillance Testing Industry List and Requirements has the same meaning as in the Workplace (Additional Industry Obligations) Directions;
+- (13) Surveillance Testing Industry List and Requirements has the same meaning as in the Workplace (Additional Industry Obligations) Directions;

-- (13) worker in relation to a hospital has the meaning given to it in clause 5;
+- (14) worker in relation to a hospital has the meaning given to it in clause 5;

-- (14) Workplace (Additional Industry Obligations) Directions means the Workplace (Additional Industry Obligations) Directions (No. 30) as amended or replaced from time to time;
+- (15) Workplace (Additional Industry Obligations) Directions means the Workplace (Additional Industry Obligations) Directions (No. 34) as amended or replaced from time to time:

-- (15) the following expressions have the same meaning that they have in the Disability Service Safeguards Act 2018:
+- (16) the following expressions have the same meaning that they have in the Disability Service Safeguards Act 2018:

 - (a) disability;

 - (b) disability service;

 - (c) disability worker;

-- (16) the following expressions have the same meanings as they have in the Health Services Act 1988:
+- (17) the following expressions have the same meanings as they have in the Health ServicesAct 1988:

 - (a) day procedure centre;

 - (b) denominational hospital;

 - (c) multi-purpose service;

 - (d) public hospital;

 - (e) private hospital.